emard/mini-vnc2-prog/README.md

     Writing Flash...
     Done

-In about half a minute it should be done.
+In few seconds it should be done.

 # Troubleshooting

-If programming win V2PROG won't start, try to run FT900 Programming utility first and then V2PROG.
-Maybe some pullup resistors are missing...

-Pin labeled "SLEEP" (actually FTDI chip pin 12, TXEN) should be pulled down to GND with external 10k resistor.
+Pin labeled "SLEEP" (actually FTDI chip pin 12, TXEN) should be pulled down to GND with external pull down resistor.
 It can work even without this resistor if you don't mind retrying several times.

 See also https://github.com/mvvproject/ReVerSE-U16/tree/master/u16_board/modules/v2debug